OUTSTANDING PAYMENT OF REGULATORY FEES

 There has been a problem of some licensees failing to pay their license fees on time.
 Some outstanding regulatory fees have been long overdue.
 Tanzania Communications Regulatory Authority has been making a close follow-up on payment of regulatory fees by licensees licensed to provide communication services in the United Republic of Tanzania.

 In this regards, several measures has been taken including issuing public notices several times to remind licensees with outstanding regulatory fees to pay their respective fees.
-From January, 2016 the Authority agreed with service providers with outstanding regulatory fees who made commitments to pay outstanding regulatory fees as soon as practicable.
+From January, 2016 the Authority agreed with service providers with outstanding regulatory fees who made commitments to pay outstanding regulatory fees as soon as practicable full report.
 The move enables the Authority to collected outstanding fees of TShs 19.1 billion as at 31st March 2016.
 These efforts are ongoing to ensure all remaining licensees pay their outstanding fees.

 Non-payment of the regulatory fees by the licensees affects competition in the industry, creating imbalance in level playing field and also denies the Government revenue, stag the sector and the economy at large.
 Non-payment of such fees is a material breach of Licence conditions under Section 21(g) of Electronic and Postal Communications Act, (EPOCA) CAP 306 of the Laws.